angular/angular/aio/content/guide/i18n-common-prepare.md

 An ICU expression includes a component property, an ICU clause, and the case statements surrounded by open curly brace \(`{`\) and close curly brace \(`}`\) characters.

 <div class="alert is-helpful">
-ICU expressions will only work in templates, not when using $localize in other angular code.
+ICU expressions will only work in Angular templates.
+ICUs are **not** supported in $localize calls in TypeScript code.
 </div>